 - The cost is fairly high as WooCommerce Memberships is another $199.00.
 It’s also a recurring fee if you’d like to get updates on a yearly basis.

 While the core plugin is free, it comes with an impressive number of premium add-ons that extend its functionality.
-You’ll find things like Discount Codes, Email Reminders, the ability to set Fixed Period Memberships or Pay What You Want prices in the form of an add-on.
+You’ll find offerings like Discount Codes, Email Reminders, the ability to set Fixed Period Memberships or Pay What You Want prices in the form of an add-on.

 More advanced payment gateways like Stripe and PayPal Pro, as well as Invoices or Content Dripping, are found inside the Pro version.
 What’s great about this plugin is that it doesn’t have complicated setup pages and the core plugin is enough to set up a complete membership site and start accepting payments.
 For everything else, you’ll probably want an add-on.

 Benefits of Paid Member Subscriptions:

-- Create Login, Register and Account pages by using shortcodes.
+- Create Login, Register, and Account pages by using shortcodes.

 - Create unlimited subscription plans

-- Restrict content based on membership or logged in status.
+- Restrict content based on membership or logged-in status.